< Terug naar resultaten

 • 4

-A day of scenic driving, with a number of stops as we travel through fjord country.
+Today is a day of scenic driving with several stops as we travel through fjord country.
 This stunning mountain region has been sculpted as much by glaciers as volcanic activity.
-The spectacular road winds from one fjord to another, passing a few farms in each fjord where there is enough flat land for hayfields.
-The birdlife is rich and in late summer thousands of moulting whooper swans feed in the sheltered lagoon of Alftafjordur (Swan fjord).
-We then continue to the town of Egilsstadir
+The road winds from one fjord to another, passing a few farms in each fjord where there is enough flat land for hay fields.
+The birdlife is rich and in late summer, thousands of moulting whooper swans feed in the sheltered lagoon of Alftafjordur (Swan Fjord).
+We continue to the town of Egilsstadir.
+Accommodation: Hótel Valaskjálf or Hótel Hallormsstaður (or similar)

 • 5

-Studlagil Canyon, Saenautasel farm, Dettifoss Waterfall and the volcanic Myvatn area.
+Studlagil Canyon, Möðrudalur farm, Dettifoss Waterfall and Myvatn

 • 6